nielsonm/pnwds/2012_sea/git_session/one/git_session.md

   Not only are the laws on GH, but tools to implement this locally. https://github.com/bundestag/gesetze-tools

 !SLIDE
+## Education:
-Education: Bill Fitzgerald from Portland's own Funny Monkey suggested that git could be used by teachers to build, share and maintain curricula.
+Bill Fitzgerald from Portland's own Funny Monkey suggested that git could be used by teachers to build, share and maintain curricula.
 Info graphic included: https://s3.amazonaws.com/easel.ly/all_easels/33386/Teacher_Git/image.jpg   http://funnymonkey.com/thinking-about-the-verbs

+!SLIDE

+Questions?

+Thanks a million!1!

+@oswebguy @mindewen

 Warning: This session may contain odd humor, awkward metaphors, sudden flashes of inspiration and an intense desire to register for a GitHub account.